 How Does Cash Value Life Insurance Work?

 A cash value policy’s premiums are usually set at a fixed rate or grow based on an external stock market index such as the S&P 500.
-A portion of your premium is used to create the death benefit.
+A portion of your premium payment creates the policy’s death benefit.
 Another part is used to maintain the cash value of your insurance.

 Usually, the cash value of a life insurance policy starts to grow after two or five years.
-Once it begins to grow, you can generally access it according to the policy’s guidelines.
+Once it grows, you can generally access it according to the policy’s guidelines.

 Your policy’s cash value is only available to you while alive.
 The death benefit will be paid to your beneficiaries if you die.
-If any cash value remains, it will return to the insurance company.
+If any cash value remains, it will return to the life insurance company.